-TStat’s Microeconometrics Analysis in Stata Summer School offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
-Micro data contains information at the level of a specific unit (such as individuals, firms or entities), and has by its very nature become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and Public Health phenomena.
-As such the collection and subsequent analysis of micro data over recent years has proved to be the key to policy formulation, the targeting of interventions and the subsequent monitoring and measurement of the impact of such interventions and policies.
+TStat’s Analysing Micro Data in Stata Summer School offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
+Micro data contains information at the level of a specific unit (such as individuals, firms or entities), by its very nature micro data has become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and Public Health phenomena.
+The collection and subsequent analysis of micro data has over recent years therefore proved to be the key to policy formulation, the targeting of interventions and the subsequent monitoring and measurement of the impact of such interventions and policies.

-Although these techniques have been traditionally more applied in the field of economics, the increasing availability of micro data has resulted in a steady increase in the analysis of micro data by researchers working in Political and Social Sciences, Biostatistics, Epidemiology and Public Health using the techniques originally developed for the analysis of economics.
+Although micro data analysis techniques were originally developed and applied in the field of economics, the increasing availability of micro data has resulted in a steady increase in the analysis of such data by researchers working in Political and Social Sciences, Biostatistics, Education, Epidemiology and Public Health.

-Throughout the course of the week, the tutors will focus, from both a theoretical and applied point of view, on the principal methodologies implemented for the analysis of both cross-section and panel data: linear models, count models, binary dependent variable models, multinomial models, Tobit and Interval Regression models, models with Sample Selection, and estimation of Extended Regression Models (ERM), which implement Maximum Likelihood estimators capable of simultaneously treating issues of Sample Selection and the presence of both endogenous regressors and treatment variables.
+Throughout the course of the Summer School, the course leaders will focus, from both a theoretical and applied point of view, on the principal methodologies implemented for the analysis of both cross-section and panel data: linear models, count models, binary dependent variable models, multinomial models, Tobit and Interval Regression models, models with Sample Selection, and estimation of Extended Regression Models (ERM), which implement Maximum Likelihood estimators capable of simultaneously treating issues of Sample Selection and the presence of both endogenous regressors and treatment variables.

 The school opens with an optional introductory one day course (Module A) to the statistical package Stata, during which participants will be provided with the necessary tools to enable them to use Stata independently and actively participate in the applied empirical Lab sessions during the course of the week.

-In common with TStat’s training philosophy, each individual course session is composed of both a theoretical component (in which the techniques and underlying principles behind them are explained), and an applied (hands-on) segment, during which participants have the opportunity to implement the techniques using real data under the watchful eye of the course tutor.
+In common with TStat’s training philosophy, the summer school is composed of both a theoretical component (in which the techniques and underlying principles behind them are explained), and an applied (hands-on) segment, during which participants have the opportunity to implement the techniques using real data under the watchful eye of the course tutor.
 Theoretical sessions are reinforced by case study examples, in which the course tutor discusses and highlights potential pitfalls and the advantages of individual techniques.
 The intuition behind the choice and implementation of a specific technique is of the utmost importance.
 In this manner, the course leader is able to bridge the “often difficult” gap between abstract theoretical methodologies, and the practical issues one encounters when dealing with real data.
+Special attention is also given to the interpretation and presentation of results.

 MODULE A | DAY 1 | STATA IN JUST ONE DAY!